1itvinka/anastasiya.dev/content/blog/books-2020/index.md

 ![Book Cover](https://m.media-amazon.com/images/I/51gQ7pHF-zL._SL500_.jpg)

-The book is full of great tips and practical advice about how to help you make time for what is actually important to you.
-Highly recommended to anyone who is glued to his smartphone. 😉
+The book is full of great tips and practical advice about helping you make time for what is actually important to you — highly recommended to anyone glued to his smartphone. 😉

 </section>